Skip to main content

 Error: ANTHROPIC_API_KEY environment variable not set

-Solution: Check your .env file has the correct API key for your chosen provider.
+Solution: Check your .env file has the correct API key for your selected provider.

 SDK can’t connect